 …basically, because it’s cheap.
 Cheap and everywhere, and given luxury status in easily influenced markets by a massive marketing machine.
 Cough.
 I’m well acquainted with Johnnie Walker Red, and for the sake of completeness knew I’d one day have to review it in a proper glass and take one for the team.
 That day is today.
 Forward, the Light Brigade!

 Alcoholic cornflakes.
 This isn’t as awesome as it sounds.
 Grain.
 Buttery toast.
 Slightly sour milk.
 Pastry.
 Floral notes, and… soap.
 All held together by the graceful aroma of damp cardboard.
 Nectar of the Gods.

 Alcohol, syrup.
 Seeds, cereal.
 Bread and butter.
 Vanilla.
-Regret.
+A tiny amount of that JW peat.
+And regret.
 Red label goes down harsh, and makes you suffer all the way.
-To its credit it doesn’t quite engage the gag reflex, but it’s just so artificial tasting, simple, overly sweet and boring that it feels like a waste of precious calories engaging the muscles required to move the glass between table and mouth.
+To its credit it doesn’t engage the gag reflex, but it’s just so artificial tasting, simple, overly sweet and boring that it feels like a waste of precious calories engaging the muscles required to move the glass between table and mouth.

 Grainy, astringent and as bitter as defeat.

 So water doesn’t fix anything.
 Ice is a step in the right direction, if only because it numbs the tastebuds.
 Soda water – getting there.
 Soda water and ice?
 Bingo.
 Johnnie Walker advertises Red Label as a whisky for mixing, and rightly so.
 It sits in that sweet spot of being cheap enough that you’ll have no qualms mixing it with whatever sugary filth you’d like, while not being so vom-worthy that it would ruin the cocktail.
 In fact, I’m perfectly happy having a glug of the old Red Label with some soda – cheapest drink at the bar.